-The school will ensure the complaints procedure is:
+The school will consider all complaints, providing they are not anonymous, and ensure that the complaints procedure is:

-- Easily accessible and publicised on the school's website. - Simple to understand and put into practice. - Impartial and fair to all parties involved. - Respectful of confidentiality duties. - Continuously under improvement, using information gathered during the procedure to inform the school's SLT. - Fairly investigated, by an independent person when necessary. - Used to address all issues to provide appropriate and effective responses where necessary.
+- Easily accessible and publicised on its website. - Simple to understand and put into practice. - Impartial, non-adversarial and fair to all parties involved. - Respectful of confidentiality duties. - Fairly investigated, by an independent person where necessary. - Continuously under improvement, using information gathered during the procedure to inform the school's SLT. - Used to address all issues to provide appropriate and effective redress where necessary.

 Complaints are expected to be made as soon as possible after an incident arises to amend the issue in an appropriate timescale.
 The school upholds a three-month time limit in which a complaint can be lodged regarding an incident.
 Complaints made outside this time limit will not be automatically refused and exceptions will be considered.
 In the case of any timescales changing, all parties involved will be informed of the changes in a timely manner.
-Complaints should be made using the appropriate channels of communication, including the use of the Complaints Procedure Form.

-All complaints shall be considered, whether they are made in person, by telephone, in writing, electronically via email, or via a third party (such as the Citizen's Advice Bureau).
+Complaints should be made using the appropriate channels of communication.
+All complaints will be considered, whether they are made in person, by telephone, in writing, electronically via email, or via a third party (such as the Citizens Advice Bureau), providing they are not anonymous.

-A complaint can progress to the next stage of the procedure even if it is not viewed as "justified".
-All complainants are given the opportunity to fully complete the complaints procedure.
+All complainants will be given the opportunity to fully complete the complaints procedure and a complaint can progress to the next stage of the procedure even if it is not viewed as "justified".